MarcialRosales/rabbitmq-partitioning-with-cloud-stream/README.md

 ### Message delivery

 By default, Spring Cloud Stream will use client acknowledgement (`acknowledgeMode: AUTO`).
 It will reject messages if the application failed to process and it will not requeue them.
 We can change this behaviour though with `requeueRejected: true`.
-But be careful changing this value because it could produce a storm of poisonous messages.
+But be careful changing this value because it could produce a storm of poisonous messages unless the application raises an `AmqpRejectAndDontRequeueException`.

 ## Scaling consumers